danielmiranda22/my-portfolio/public/content/Profile.md

 ## Hero

-- Hi Everyone!
-- My name is
-- Daniel Oliveira.
-- I'm a software developer
-- I am a software enthusiast who loves creating high-quality software and digital experiences.
+- First of all, thank you for checking out my portfolio and wanting to know more about me!
+I’m Daniel Oliveira, a software developer based in Porto, Portugal.
+I currently work at Innux Technologies, where I build a variety of solutions, from desktop to web applications and everything in between.

 ## About

-- After exploring various career paths, I discovered a passion for programming.
-- I'm proficient in C# and JavaScript, with a focus on building web and mobile applications
-- I'm committed to continuously deepening my knowledge, particularly in modern JavaScript libraries and frameworks like React.js and Next.js.
+- From building desktop and mobile apps to APIs and robust web applications, I love creating innovative solutions.
+I strive to stay up-to-date with the latest technologies and am committed to continuously deepening my knowledge.
+A big fan of .NET and JavaScript, I’m currently working with the following technologies and platforms:

+## TechStack

+- .NET
+- ASP.NET
+- JavaScript
+- jQuery
+- Xamarin
+- .Net MAUI
+- Azure

 ## AboutExtra

+- That being said, I’m always open to exploring new technologies.
+Take this portfolio, for example.
+It's built with React and TypeScript, both of which are technologies I hadn't worked with before.

+## MyActivities

 - Apart from coding, some other activities that I love to do!
 - Travel
 - Play Sports
 - Hang out with friends

-## Skills

-- C#
-- Dotnet
-- Xamarin
-- JavaScript
-- HTML
-- CSS
-- TypeScript
-- reactJS
-- SQL

 ## Tools